Can I request single or mixed sex accommodation?

 The policy on allocating places favours those students who are studying for a full University of Glasgow degree.
 Consequently, students studying for part of the year will only be offered accommodation if there are places available.

-If I have a medical condition which will have a bearing on my allocation, will this be taken into account?
+If I have a medical condition/allergy which will have a bearing on my allocation, will this be taken into account?

 Yes; please give details on the online application form and send a separate sheet, substantiated with a medical certificate or letter from your GP where possible, to Accommodation Services.